tahoe-lafs/tahoe-lafs/docs/proposed/gbs.md

 This is the corresponding document to the HTTP Storage Node Protocol, except focusing on actual implementation details within the context of the existing `tahoe-lafs` codebase.

+This is a design document, where design is used as a verb.

 ## Question 1: What programming language to use?

 Options include: